center-for-humans-and-machines/reward-network-iii/README.md

 docker compose up frontend backend
 ```

+A static verion of the experiment is avaible here: https://center-for-humans-and-machines.github.io/reward-network-iii

 ### Visualizations of Experimental Data, Agent-Based Model, and Algorithmic Learning Curve

+Visualisations are produced in Jupyther Notebooks.
+These typically run within minutes.
 See the respective [analysis README](analysis/README.md) for more details.

+### Statistics

+We use an R script to perform the statistical analyses.
+Running the script can take more than five hours due to the bootstrapping procedure.
+To reduce runtime, one might decrease the number of bootstrap samples.
+See the respective [statistics README](statistics/README.md) for more details.